Frequently Asked Questions about Network Management

 - Video Delivery Synchronization: Delivers video "just in time" to the mobile device.
 Intent is to eliminate network waste associated with transmitting video that isn't watched.

-- Quality aware Transcoding.
+- Quality Aware Transcoding.
 Matches video quality with network conditions in real time.
 Optimizes video for the bandwidth available to the user.
 Intent is to minimize or eliminate annoying video stalling.
 Similar in concept to the optimization techniques already employed by sites using adaptive streaming.

 Web optimization uses three basic technologies:

-- Caching: Caches web pages to avoid delays associated with retrieval of the same internet content multiple times
+- Caching: Caches web pages to help avoid delays associated with retrieval of the same internet content multiple times

 - Text/Binary compression: Lossless compression of data and binary files using standard compression techniques supported by HTTP-compliant browsers.

 - Image Compression: JPEG and GIF compression designed to reduce the size of images while maintaining no user perceptible loss of quality.